 Image credit: Future PLC

 Always think first and foremost about how the kitchen layout will flow – this is the key to any design success.
-The working kitchen triangle is the classic rule of design – where the flow of the kitchen is based around the ‘triangle’ shaped made by the positioning of the sink, cooker and fridge.
-The triangle is the journey from one to the other, which determines how best to layout a kitchen – based on the journey flow.
-But with modern kitchens working harder than ever it goes beyond the principle of the age old triangle.
+The working kitchen triangle is the classic rule of design, where the flow of the kitchen is based around the ‘triangle’ shaped area made by the positioning of the sink, cooker, and fridge.
+The triangle is the journey from one to the other, which determines how best to lay out a kitchen, based on the flow.
+But with modern kitchens working harder than ever, it goes beyond the principle of the age-old triangle.

-‘The kitchen has now become a multipurpose room that continues to develop in style, function and layout,’ says Simon Bodsworth, Managing Director, Daval.
+‘The kitchen has now become a multipurpose room that continues to develop in style, function, and layout,’ says Simon Bodsworth, Managing Director, Daval.
 ‘So you can no longer assume that it will only have three work areas as the traditional work triangle suggests.’
-Adapt the working principal to suit your needs, ensuring the flow is seamless throughout.
+Adapt the working principle to suit your needs, ensuring the flow is seamless throughout.

 ‘A good kitchen workflow is essential.
 If you don’t have one, your kitchen won’t work as well as you need it to.
 In the planning stages, people can focus on the aesthetics too early in the process’ says Andy Briggs, Interior Designer at Optiplan Kitchens.
 ‘The number one priority should be functionality.
 If it looks nice but doesn’t work, then it will soon become a nuisance and only create stress instead of enjoyment.’